ldebruijn/graphql-protect/docs/protections/persisted_operations.md

 Currently we have support for the following loaders, specified by the `type` field in the loader configuration:

-* `local` - load persisted operations from local file system, this is the default strategy
+* `local` - load persisted operations from local file system, this is the default strategy.
+If need be this allows you to download files from an unsupported remote location to local storage, and have `graphql-protect` pick up on them.
 * `gcp` - load persisted operations from a GCP bucket
 * `noop` - no persisted operations are loaded.
 This is the strategy applied when an unknown type is supplied.